raoulcapello/demo-dashboard-react-typescript/README.md

 # Project Overview

+This demo project showcases a modern, production-ready frontend that I built in under an hour, using a vibe coding workflow using [Lovable](https://lovable.dev/) and the [Cursor IDE](https://www.cursor.com/).

+Not only did I built this prototype in under an hour - I also implemented automated deployment in minutes using [Netlfiy](https://www.netlify.com/).

-This demo project showcases a modern, production-ready frontend built in under an hour.
-It demonstrates expertise in React, TypeScript, shadcn/ui, and ViteJS, with a focus on rapid prototyping, clean architecture, and automated deployment.
-The project was developed using a streamlined workflow with the Cursor IDE and Lovable for instant preview and deployment.
+I built it with React, TypeScript, shadcn/ui, and ViteJS, with a focus on rapid prototyping, clean architecture, and automated deployment.

 ## Tech Stack & Tools